madv1n/Spark-MIDI-Bridge/README.md

 | **Spark GO** | ⏳ Testing | Need more data |

 ## 🧪 How to help
-If you own a **MINI, or GO**, you can help even if you don't have a MIDI pedal:
+If you own a **MINI, or GO**, you can help even if you don't have a MIDI pedal.

-1. Run the app with your amp turned on.
+Since different hardware revisions of the Spark series may use varying Internal Model IDs, you might need to calibrate the communication profile:

-2. Change the amp model from the drop-down list
+1. Launch `SparkScanner.exe`: Execute the bridge application and verify the status shows `SPARK: ONLINE`.
-2. Wait and check if the log says `SPARK: ONLINE`.
+2. Protocol Discovery: Click "START SCAN".
+The utility will cycle through known protocol layers to find a match for your specific hardware.
-3. Try to change the presets.
+3. Completion: Observe the Amp's preset LEDs.
+Once they toggle, press "STOP".
+The utility will lock the identified Model ID for your configuration.
-4. If it doesn't, please [Open an Issue](https://github.com/madv1n/Spark-MIDI-Bridge/issues) and tell me your amp model and how it's named in your Windows Bluetooth settings.
+4. If it doesn't, please [Open an Issue](https://github.com/madv1n/Spark-MIDI-Bridge/issues) and tell me your amp model.

 ## 📜 Credits & Acknowledgments
 This project uses research and protocol documentation from the following open-source projects: